Kwangkee/FL/FL@ClientSelection.md

 |---- examples          # Examples of implementing new FL designs
 |---- docs              # FedScale tutorials and APIs
 ```

-FedScale: Benchmarking Model and System Performance of Federated Learning at Scale, https://arxiv.org/abs/2105.11367
-Swan: A Neural Engine for Efficient DNN Training on Smartphone SoCs, https://arxiv.org/abs/2206.04687

 ***
 Back to [Papers](#papers)